DomiR/rxjs-commented-operators/Introduction.md

 ### Basic operator

-A well-written guide for custom operators is already in the [docs](https://rxjs-dev.firebaseapp.com/guide/operators), but for completeness' sake I'll try to give my own explanation here so you may already get a sense of what commented operators look like.
+A well-written guide for custom operators is already in the [docs](https://rxjs-dev.firebaseapp.com/guide/operators), but for completeness' sake, I'll try to give my explanation here so you may already get a sense of what commented operators look like.

 We will take a huge step back here and dismantle an operator and assemble it again step by step.
-The first step to writing your own operator is to provide a named function.
+The first step to writing your operator is to provide a named function.

 ```js
 function myOperator() {...}